ava-labs/avalanche-docs/docs/dapps/developer-toolchains/using-hardhat-with-the-avalanche-c-chain.md

 '95'
 ```

-We've succesfully transfered 5 tokes from `accounts[1]` to `accounts[0]`
+We've successfully transferred 5 tokes from `accounts[1]` to `accounts[0]`

 ## Summary

-Now you have the tools you need to launch a local Avalanche network, create a Hardhat project, as well as create, compile, deploy and interact with Solidity contracts.
+Now you have the tools you need to launch a local Avalanche network, create a
+Hardhat project, as well as create, compile, deploy and interact with Solidity
+contracts.

 Join our [Discord Server](https://chat.avax.network) to learn more and ask any questions you may have.